Behaviour, Thoughts and Feelings: Tom’s Story

 Tom’s Case Study

-Tom has anxiety going to school, he hasn’t been going to school for over 6 months.
+Tom has anxiety about going to school, he hasn’t been going to school for over 6 months.

-To help Tom overcome his anxiety it’s important he’s able to set small targets for example:
+To help Tom overcome his anxiety it’s important he’s able to set small targets.
+For example working with his school he could plan a phased return to school:

 Every step achieved is a step towards Tom’s goal.
 Some steps may take Tom longer than others.

-Eventually Tom will set targets which are achievable and gains confidence and self-satisfaction without consciously thinking he is challenging his anxiety.
+Eventually Tom will set targets which are achievable, gaining in confidence and self-satisfaction without consciously thinking he is challenging his anxiety.
 He will attend school for a full day and overcome his anxiety and fears about school attendance.

-However when setting targets it’s crucial to focus on your mood, feelings and behaviour.
+However, when setting targets, it’s crucial to focus on your mood, feelings and behaviour at every stage.

 How to get help